top of page

 Audition/Rehearsal Location

-Auditions are located at the Backstage Collaborative Warehouse: 720 East Vine Dr, Fort Collins, CO 80524.
+Auditions are at the Backstage Collaborative Warehouse: 720 East Vine Dr, Fort Collins, CO 80524.
 Rehearsals are also there; the general schedule is Monday - Thursday, 6:30 to 9:30, starting Sept.
 5, with a cast meeting read-through.
 A specific schedule will be created after the show is cast; the days you need to be there will be based on your role.
-If needed, a weekend rehearsal may be added, and a "Sitz Probe" rehearsal with the Orchestra will be on a Saturday in early November.
+If required, a weekend rehearsal may be added, and a "Sitz Probe" rehearsal with the Orchestra will be on a Saturday in early November.

 Musical Audition: